All Episodes

 Does he feel like the concerns have been raised or legitimate?

-And see, this is a we predicted this.
+See, this is, we predicted this.

 Does Obama know about the DHS report?

-Does Obama it is Obama's DHS report?
+It is Obama's DHS report.

-The DHS report calling every mainstream conservative a right wing extremist is who Barack Obama is.
+The DHS report calling every mainstream conservative a right-wing extremist is who Barack Obama is.

 So here's a dunce reporter.